NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 Given that you're reading this, things didn't quite work out.
 Long story short, on March 6th (5 months later), I was notified that [I wasn't getting the grant](https://noeldemartin.social/@noeldemartin/114116126924436827).
 Needless to say, I was bummed out.
 But not for the reasons you may imagine.
 Sure, it sucks being rejected; but the worst aspects of the process were the agonizing wait and the lack of feedback throughout.

-In case you weren't familiar with NLNet, I decided to apply because many people working in the Solid ecosystem has been funded by them.
+In case you weren't familiar with NLNet, I decided to apply because many people working in the Solid ecosystem have been funded by them.
 And from conversations with previous grantees, I learned they usually replied within a few weeks.
 But I was extremely unlucky with my timing, because they've had noticeable delays in the most recent calls due to an increase in applicants.

 However, something worse than waiting was the lack of feedback.
 For months, I only got generic emails about delays and the status of the review.
 Including one at the end of January revealing that I had been selected for the second round, but also without any specifics about my project.
 Then, on March 3rd, I finally got some questions about my submission.
 I replied immediately, and 3 days later my project was rejected.
 I wonder if my answers to that email were really that bad!

-To their credit, I did get me some good feedback after following up.
+To their credit, I got some feedback after following up.
 And I can't say I disagree with their reasons, though I also realized that we aren't aligned in some aspects.
 But it would have been nice to find out sooner.

 In short, it wasn't a great experience.
 But the thing is, I cannot blame them.
-The increase in applicants was just bad luck, but I had no reason to believe that I would get any feedback or that we shared the same ideals.
+The increase in applicants was just bad luck, but I had no reason to believe that I would get any feedback.
 I didn't realize it at the time, but effectively I was entering a process very similar to applying for a job.
 And as I've learned the hard way, it's very rare to get any feedback or meaningful takeaways from these rejections.

-And there is one very particular reason why this happens: network effects.
+And there is one very particular reason why this happens: the power imbalance.

-## The network effect
+## The power imbalance

 Here's the thing.
-There is an inherent imbalance in most hiring processes.
+There is an inherent asymmetry in most hiring processes.
 First of all, people hiring have almost nothing to gain from rejected applicants.
 But also, the ratio of applicants to reviewers is usually in the hundreds if not thousands.
 That is, for each reviewer there are probably hundreds of people applying.

 This situation results in a process than can be very for demoralizing for applicants, because it's not feasible to give personalized feedback and attention to everyone.
 It doesn't matter that you, as an applicant, have spent hours or even days crafting the perfect cover letter and work history.
 It could all end in 5 minutes, because unless they are convinced that you're worth looking into, they'll move on to the next candidate.
 There are different ways to deal with these rejections, and I certainly believe ghosting is the worst one, but going through a process that treats all candidates fairly is the exception rather than the rule.
-And don't even get me started on unpaid interview assignments, [salary negotiations](https://www.kalzumeus.com/2012/01/23/salary-negotiation/), and other hurdles that make it unfair.
+And don't even get me started on unpaid interview assignments, [salary negotiations](https://www.kalzumeus.com/2012/01/23/salary-negotiation/), and many other hurdles that make it unfair.

 However, there is a cheat code: networking.
 If you have some connection inside the company, your chances of landing the job increase tremendously.
 It doesn't mean they'll hire you on the spot, but it does mean they'll at least look at your candidacy more closely.
 You may even get to skip some parts of the selection process altogether.